 In the end, the solution I chose was to re-engineer those formulas into some VBA code.

 The result was an Excel file size that came down to 4MB!

 That’s it.
-Really it is that simple and (if you didn’t know before) you’ve now an new Excel super-power added to your skill set.
+Really it is that simple and (if you didn’t know before) you’ve now a new Excel super-power added to your skillset.